cuba-platform/ldap-addon/README.md

 Before configuring scheduled tasks, make sure that the properties listed below are configured in the `web-app.properties` file:

-* *ldap.expiringSessionsEnable:* if set to 'true', enables notifications to inform a user that his/her session is about to expire.
+* *ldap.expiringSessionsEnable:* if set to 'true', the system sends notifications to inform a user that his/her session is about to expire.
 * *ldap.expiringSessionNotificationCron:* defines the cron expression for retrieving expired sessions from the middleware layer.

-Scheduled tasks allow configuring the component to kill the current user session in the following cases:
+Scheduled tasks allow configuring the component to kill a current user session in the following cases:

 * If matching rules were changed and the current user is assigned a new access group or roles.
 * If the current user was deactivated on the LDAP server side.